310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/cloudy_sky.md

 {% endbubble %}

 {% bubble Chiaki %}
-Ah, no. It's just something I don’t want Takamine to hear, so we'll talk about it in a cafe.
+Ah, no. It's just something I don’t want Takamine to hear, so we'll talk about it in a café.
 {% endbubble %}

 {% bubble Midori %}